 Break the cycle of emotional eating.
 Many people crave food when they’re not hungry.
 Take a moment to recognise this and to ask yourself what you’re feeling.
-I encourage everyone to fine a distraction that works for them.
+I encourage everyone to find a distraction that works for them.
 This could be anything from doing some exercises to having a chat with a friend.
 You can retrain yourself to break the habit of eating when you’re not hungry.
 It’s a habit that can be replaced by a more useful one that is going to help you reach your goals.
 Be patient and keep practising 😊.

 The words “weight-loss” and “snacks” often appear in the same sentence.